Now what for the Giants? Potential replacements at coach and GM

 The Giants' next leaders will have work to do.

 Finding Eli Manning's successor at quarterback and upgrading the offensive line/rushing attack will be top priorities for the Giants' next decision-makers.
-The team currently is in line to pick third in the 2018 NFL draft behind Cleveland, which could take a quarterback, and San Francisco, which could already have one in Jimmy Garoppolo.
+The team currently is in line to pick second in the 2018 NFL draft behind Cleveland, which could take a quarterback, and just ahead of San Francisco, which could already have one in Jimmy Garoppolo.

 "The Giants have a QB already and a top-five pick to get their next one," a longtime team exec said Monday.
 "They are with Pittsburgh and Green Bay and those teams that give people a chance to win.
 They have the tradition of winning.
 I don't think you can find a place any better."